Pricee-io/integration-prestashop/README.md

 ## Installation

-1. Download the plugin from the last [GitHub release](https://github.com/Pricee-io/integration-prestashop/releases).
+1. Download the plugin named "pricee.zip" from the last [GitHub release](https://github.com/Pricee-io/integration-prestashop/releases).
 2. Install the plugin from the PrestaShop backoffice.

 ## Contribute